jonathanw82/the-honey-pot/README.md

 ### Credits:

-The Blog was a mini project from code institute.
+The Blog was a mini project from Code Institute.
+The cart, checkout and stripe tutorials from boutique ado, Code Institute